About the Founders

 Fischer Schule Haus provides the perfect place for students to learn on a deeper level from a one-to-one experience while still having the benefits of being in a classroom with other students.

-If your student is experiencing difficulties with his/her studies in school because of ADD, anxiety, dyslexia, or other problems, give us a call.
+If your student is experiencing difficulties with his/her studies in school because of ADD/ADHD, anxiety, dyslexia, or other problems, give us a call.
 We do not turn away students with learning differences, however, students must be able to meet academic requirements of the school and not be a behavior issue.

 We also offer single-class enrollment which allows home school students to attend Fischer Schule Haus for just one class, like math for example.
 If this will help meet your educational needs, contact us.